 - Independent study

-The programme will be delivered over two years, over 16 weekend seminars (8 per year) and four 4-day learning blocks (2 per year).
+The two-year programme is delivered over two years, over 16 weekend seminars (8 per year) and four 4-day learning blocks (2 per year).
 Constantin Court, Director of Practical Skills Therapeutic Education (Pedagogy) is the programme lead.

 Find out more: